How This Tech Company Keeps Up With Their Multi-Billion Dollar Clients.

 Accounts receivable are considered an asset account.
 This is different from a revenue account.
 Once a payment has been made on an asset account, it converts into revenue.

-However, they don’t always refer to the same thing.
+While the terms appear to be similar, they don’t always refer to the same thing.
 You need to understand the differences when reviewing financial papers.

 These include all monetary obligations owed to your company.
 This is the biggest blanket category.
 There are two types of receivables: trade and non-trade receivables.